Penny Grice-Whittaker

 Penny B. Grice-Whittaker (née Grice, 11 October 1964) is a former English golfer turned singer.
 As an amateur golfer, Grice-Whittaker won multiple events in England and was a bronze medalist for the Great Britain and Ireland team at the 1984 Espirito Santo Trophy.
 She also participated at the Curtis Cup that year for Great Britain before turning professional in 1985.
 As a professional golfer, Grice-Whittaker won her first Ladies European Tour event at the 1986 Belgian Ladies Godiva Open.
 She later won additional LET events in 1991 at the Weetabix Women's British Open and Longines Classic.
 On the Australian Ladies Professional Golf Tour, Grice-Whittaker won the 1992 Hisiki Ladies Queensland Open.
 After retiring from golf in 1998, Grice-Whittaker became a member of the female musical duo Bits-n-Pieces in the early 2000s.

 Early life

 In 1964, Grice-Whittaker was born in Sheffield, England.
 She began to play golf when she was thirteen.

 Amateur career

-Grice-Whittaker began her amateur career as a runnerup at the 1981 Girls Amateur Championship.
+Grice-Whittaker began her amateur career as a runner-up at the 1981 Girls Amateur Championship.
 As an amateur, Grice-Whittaker won her first amateur events in Yorkshire between 1981 and 1983.
 At events held by England Golf, Grice-Whittaker won the 1983 English Girls' Open Championship and the 1984 English Women's Strokeplay.
 In amateur team events held in 1984, Grice-Whittaker was a participant at the Curtis Cup and a bronze medalist at the Espirito Santo Trophy for the Great Britain and Ireland team.